rlane/Oort-legacy/README.md

 Introduction
 ------------

-Oort is a programming game currently in early development.
+Oort is a programming game currently in development.
 Two or more space fleets, each ship individually controlled by the player's Lua code, battle in 2-dimensional space with Newtonian physics.

 - Code: [https://github.com/rlane/Oort](https://github.com/rlane/Oort)